Our Forest Garden runs alongside the River Hiz on a slightly sloping south-facing bank, and extends westwards of the Triangle Garden.

 The Forest Garden at Triangle Community Garden

-Over the past couple of years the ground between the stream and the field has been cleared of weeds, and the canopy layer (of trees and larger shrubs) has been planted.
-Volunteers have spent many hours planting common trees such as hazel, willow, apple and apricot (for fruit, nuts and wood), alongside more unusual specimens such as the Asian pear (Pyrus pyrifolia), blue bean tree (Decaisnea fargesii) and autumn olive (Elaeagnus umbellata), all grown for their fruits.
+Over the past ten years the ground between the stream and the field has been cleared of weeds, and the canopy layer (of trees and larger shrubs) has been planted.
+Volunteers spent many hours planting and establishing common trees such as pear, plum, apricot, hazel and alder (for fruit, nuts and to fix nitrogen), alongside more unusual specimens such as the Nashi pear (Pyrus pyrifolia), Szechuan Peppercorn (Xanthoxylum schinifolium), Strawberry tree (Arbutus unedo), American Hawthorn (Crataegus ellwangeriana) and Quince (Cydonia oblonga), all grown for their fruits.

 Forest Garden – Next Steps

 As well as completing the canopy layer, we are planning to develop the herbaceous perennial (plants which die back in autumn and regrow in spring) and ground-cover planting next spring.
 Initially this will focus on adding a range of dye plants and a collection of edible and medicinal herbs.
 As the garden matures, we are hoping to start using the food and other materials it produces and there will be opportunities for the community to learn more about the practical aspects of forest gardening.

 In the meantime, if you would like to get involved, we are always grateful for any help which volunteers are able to contribute.
 Volunteer sessions run every Friday morning and the last Sunday morning of each month.
 We’re a friendly group, so do come along and join us…